ev2900/OpenSearch_Log_Analytics/workshop/content/collect-log-cloud-watch/2_Enviorment_Set_Up/_index.en.md

 8. Leave all other settings at the default selections
 9. Click on **Create**

 It will take approximately 5 - 10 minutes for your OpenSearch domain to be created.
-Upon sucssful creation you will see your OpenSearch domain status is active
+Upon successful creation you will see your OpenSearch domain status is active

 ![cloud_shell_button](/images/open-search-log-analytics/set_up_2.PNG)

 Do not proceed to the next step until you confirm that your domain status is active

 #### Create an IAM Role

 1. Go to the [IAM Console](https://console.aws.amazon.com/iamv2/home)
-2. Clik on **Roles**
+2. Click on **Roles**

 ![ONFIG_IAM_1](/images/collect-log-cloud-watch/CONFIG_IAM_1.PNG)